amandaleee/rectangles-drawing/readme.md

 * Delete a saved layout from the set of saved layouts (.remove-drawing click event)

 ### misc todo/known bugs
 * I need to iterate on $(".rectangle").draggable().resizable().
-As far as I understand, right now it's targeting ALL .rectangle elements, not just the one that's just been added; this could be cause speed issues.
+Right now it's targeting ALL .rectangle elements, not just the one that's just been added; this could be cause speed/memory issues.
 * The positioning of the rectangles [either absolute or relative] causes some weird behavior either way.
 If they're position: relative, sometimes the rectangles move other rectangles out of the way as you drag them; also if the user deletes some, the others will move around.
 If they're position: absolute, the user can add several in a row without moving them and not really see how many they added because they'd all be layered on top of one another at top:0/left: 0.
 * If the user clicks "save" more than once, the app can save duplicates of the layouts.
-Also, if the user clicks "Save" without any rectangles, it saves a blank element.
-We should impelement a check.
+Also, if the user clicks "Save" without any rectangles, it saves an object with blank innerhtml.
+We should impelement a check for this.
-* It's impossible to control the z-index of the rectangles right now - this might be a future improvement.
+* It's impossible to control the z-index of the rectangles right now - this will need to be a future improvement.
-* actual styling, including responsiveness.
+* Styling improvements - it's fluid now, but not pretty at all sizes.
 * Mobile testing if there's time